davidmoten/rxjava2-http/README.md

   .subscribe(...);
 ```

-A later version may use more of the non-blocking features of NIO.

 ## Design
 WebSockets is a natural for this but can be blocked by corporate firewalls so this library starts with support for HTTP 1.1.